Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Stress and anxiety don’t cause OAB, but they can make it significantly worse.
-There is a well-established connection between the brain and the bladder — they communicate constantly through the nervous system.
-When you’re stressed, anxious, or emotionally activated, those signals can amplify urgency and frequency.
-Understanding this connection is important because addressing stress can be a meaningful part of OAB treatment.
+Stress and anxiety don’t cause OAB, but they can make it noticeably worse.
+Your brain and bladder talk to each other constantly through the nervous system.
+When you’re stressed, anxious, or emotionally wound up, those signals can turn up the urgency and frequency.
+That’s why addressing stress can be a real part of OAB treatment.

-• The nervous system becomes hypervigilant, amplifying urgency signals
+• Your nervous system goes on high alert, amplifying urgency signals

-• Muscle tension in the pelvic floor can worsen symptoms
+• Pelvic floor muscle tension can worsen symptoms

-• Anxiety about finding a bathroom creates a self-reinforcing cycle
+• Worry about finding a bathroom creates a self-reinforcing cycle

-I think of it as the volume knob on bladder signals.
-When you’re calm and relaxed, the volume is at a manageable level.
-When you’re stressed, it gets turned up — the same bladder sensations feel more urgent and harder to ignore.
+I think of it as a volume knob on bladder signals.
+When you’re calm, the volume sits at a manageable level.
+When you’re stressed, it gets turned up.
+The same bladder sensations feel more urgent and harder to ignore.

 OAB and anxiety can feed each other: